 The PBT Governing Council will use the guidelines described below to rank symposia submissions.
 PBT Section symposia submissions should seek to maximize inclusion of the following criteria.

-- Symposia focused on machine learning, artificial intelligence, and uses of ChatGPT (or similar user-friendly AI clients) for both advanced and routine research applications.
+- Relationship to the annual meeting’s theme, Connect Your Science, Expand Your Net.
+Symposia focused on machine learning, artificial intelligence, and uses of ChatGPT (or similar user-friendly AI/large language model clients) for both advanced and routine research applications.
+To fit this year’s theme, symposia focused on fostering and developing collaboration for teaching and research are encouraged.

 - At least one organizer is a member of the PBT Section.

-- The rationale, goal and objective of the symposia should be clearly stated in the proposal.
+- The rationale, goal, and objective of the symposia should be clearly stated in the proposal.

-- Relevance of scientific and technical content to PBT members, and ESA members at large.
+- Relevance of scientific and technical content to PBT members and ESA members at large.

 - The proposal should also highlight and foster collaboration and diversity of speakers from diverse backgrounds and geographic regions (including gender, ethnicity, career stage, and organization/affiliation), reflecting the diversity of our members.

-- Involvement of early career professionals and students as organizers and or presenters is encouraged to highlight the collaborative nature of modern insect science across generations.
+- Involvement of Early Career Professionals and students as organizers and/or presenters is encouraged to highlight the collaborative nature of modern insect science across generations.

 - Timeliness of the topic relative to major research and societal trends.